mzallaghi4/NumericalMaths/README.md

 ## Outline

+In this page, we will cover the following topics:

-Numerical Analysis
+- Numerical Analysis

-Numerical Linear Algebra
+- Numerical Linear Algebra
+- Numerical Methods for ODEs
+- Numerical Methods for PDEs
+- Computational fluid dynamics (CFD)